Glossary

 BlockSphinxPlaintext

-The payload structure which is encapsulated by the Sphinx body.
+The payload structure that is encapsulated by the Sphinx body.

 classes of traffic